facil-io/cstl/fio-stl.md

 The memory allocator collects "chunks" of memory from the system.

-Each chunk is divided into "blocks" or used in whole as a "big-blocks".
+Each chunk is divided into "blocks" or used in whole as a "big-block".

 Each block is assigned to an arena.
-Big block allocations aren't assigned to arenas and can't be performed in parallel.
+Big block allocations aren't assigned to arenas and aren't performed in parallel.

-Blocks and big-blocks are "sliced" in a similar manner to `sbrk` in order to allocate memory to the user.
+Blocks and big-blocks are "sliced" in a similar manner to `sbrk` in order to allocate the actual memory.

 A block (or big-block) is returned to the allocator for reuse only when it's memory was fully freed.
 A leaked allocation will prevent a block / big-block from being released back to the allocator.